-International Seminary is also listed in the Directory of Postsecondary Institutions produced by the Postsecondary Education Statistics Division, National Center for Education Statistics (1989-90), U.S. Department of Education (volume 1, page 92).
+International Seminary is listed in the Directory of Postsecondary Institutions produced by the Postsecondary Education Statistics Division, National Center for Education Statistics, U.S. Department of Education.

 STATE ACCREDITATION

 The term "state accreditation" is a misnomer, as states do not provide accreditation for colleges or seminaries.